Policy and Procedure #577.0, Staff Progressive Discipline

 The procedure applies to all employees including occasional employees, and those on a temporary or term assignment.
 The procedure is aligned with information contained within collective agreements but does not reiterate specific clauses within agreements.

-The disciplinary action taken is based on the nature, severity, impact, frequency or other circumstances of the incident.
+The disciplinary action taken is based on the nature, severity, impact, frequency, or other circumstances of the incident.
 Non-disciplinary actions provide the employee with counselling and clarification of expectations and provided with an opportunity to correct their behaviour or conduct.
 Disciplinary actions are progressive in nature and are a continuum that may start with a verbal reprimand and may culminate in termination.
-Any stage or stages of the disciplinary process may be repeated or omitted at the discretion of the Board.
+Any stages of the disciplinary process may be repeated or omitted at the Board's discretion.

 Progression through the disciplinary process may vary based on the employment relationship, such as whether the employment is permanent, term, temporary or occasional in nature.